-EddyPro Express mode is the default configuration for the flux computation in the SMARTFlux System.
+EddyPro Express mode is the default configuration for the flux computation in the SmartFlux System or SmartFlux 2 System.
 Express settings are loaded automatically unless you specify an EddyPro Advanced configuration file.
 In most cases, EddyPro Express provides final, fully corrected and valid fluxes that can be directly used for further analysis.
 In a few special cases, however, Express fluxes may not be fully accurate and only serve a diagnostic purpose.